-Why experiment?
-(1) The triad only requires observation, data, empirical studies for its 3^{rd} leg.
+Experiments Why experiment?
+(1) The triad only requires observation, data, empirical studies for its 3rd leg.
 Why do some people (especially in psychology) think experiments are strongly preferred for the role of observation?
 Aristotle's biology.
 Everything but the experiment (spontaneous generation of flies) [Armand Leroi] We might, perhaps, distinguish 4 stages for the "triad leg" of observation: - 1.
-Collect and remember any cases you come across - 2.
-Enhanced: you go out of your way to do more: collecting trips, measure properties (not just remember seeing them), dissection - 3.
-Learn by exploration: fiddle with new and unexpected cases to reveal more of their properties [Henry Cavendish] - 4.
+Collect and remember any cases you come across - Enhanced: you go out of your way to do more: collecting trips, measure properties (not just remember seeing them), dissection. - Learn by exploration: fiddle with new and unexpected cases to reveal more of their properties [Henry Cavendish] - 4.
 Full-on experiments to isolate causal factors.
 Why experiment?
+(2) Expt. does 2 things:

+Al Isolates one factor from all others B1 Establishes causal direction.

+25

-(2) Expt. does 2 things: A] Isolates one factor from all others B] Establishes causal direction.
-20 Why experiment?
-(3) A] Isolating one factor from all others Expt. isolates one factor and varies it independently [the independent variable], and shows the links of that factor independently of others.
+Why experiment?
+(3)

+A] Isolating one factor from all others

+Expt. isolates one factor and varies it independently [the "independent variable"], and shows the effects of that factor independently of others.

 For these purposes, demonstrating causation is only useful as one means to the end.

 If you have established what factors are independently active, then you can consider creating new combinations which haven't occurred naturally (at least in your samples).

 We never know all the factors.

 Does this work even if it is not you manipulating, but pre-selecting subsets of people?
-[Homework 2] 21
+[Discussion gu.
+2]

 Why experiment?
 (4)

 B] Demonstrating causal direction.

 Correlation vs. experiment.

-Fixes the direction of causation.
-BUT:
+Fixes the direction of causation BUT:

 Bertrand Russell: the most advanced science does NOT talk about causes but relationships.
 Causation (apart from establishing the independence of factors) is for applied projects.
-22 24 Why experiment?
+27 Why experiment?
 (5) How important is experiment? [ethology, spontaneous generation] But: there are few experiments in astrophysics, or evolution, or epidemiology.
-So there is a lot of science that doesn't use expt Bertrand Russell: the most advanced science does NOT talk about causes but relationships.
+So there is a lot of science that doesn't use expt.
+Bertrand Russell: the most advanced science does NOT talk about causes but relationships.
 So arguably, causation is what engineers need to know, but isn't important in most pure science.
 Homework: in what areas does psychology NOT use experiment?
 Is this OK?
-23 19 Part 5:
+28 Critical thinking tip One way of thinking about CT is in stages; and perhaps the most advanced of these is (unlike Aristotle) proposing an experiment to get new knowledge which your CT analysis decides is not yet achieved, but needed. - Note that there is more than one reasonable opinion or view - Arrive at a judgement (EJ) on which view is, on balance, the best (don't sit on the fence, or suggest that no-one can ever know) - · Design and propose an expt. to resolve the issue.
+Part 4:

-Research questions for homework
+Discussion questions for homework

-4
+29

-Research questions for homework
+Discussion questions for homework

-- What are the cases (the kinds of cases) where experiment is not used in psychology.
+1. What are the cases (the kinds of cases) where experiment is not used in psychology.

 How do the objections apply to each or not?

-- Does experiment have the same power if you don't manipulate causality, but just select different types of people for the two groups (e.g. different personality types)?

-- What examples can you think of or find, where statistics act like a telescope: to see things that otherwise we could never know.
+- 2. Does experiment have the same power if you don't manipulate causality, but just select different types of people for the two groups (e.g. different personality types)? - 3.
+What examples can you think of or find, where statistics act like a telescope: to see things that otherwise we could never know A place to stop For the slides, handout etc. see:

-25

-A place to stop

-For the slides, handout etc. see: